Work to Work UAE industrial safety + applied AI Book site survey

 • What proof will HSE and operations need before approving a pilot?

-What a credible response looks like
+What a good first move looks like

-Start with one access interface and one measurable objective.
+Pick one access interface and one measurable objective.

 Door-interface review